-As if picking the right college isn’t complicated enough, throwing an applicant’s special talent into the mix makes the process that much more challenging and requires some special consideration.
+As if picking the right college isn’t complicated enough, throwing an applicant’s special talent into the mix makes the process that much more challenging.
+It even requires some special consideration from these athletes.

 Here are several things you should keep in mind if you are even considering playing a college sport:

 Students can participate in college athletics at a very wide variety of competitive levels:

 For students who want to stay in shape and meet new people, intramural athletics (competing against teams from within your college…dorm vs. dorm, for example) are a fantastic option.

 Schools might have reasonably competitive basketball or soccer games, or they might have fun, quasi-athletic events like broomball (think ice hockey with brooms) or Quidditch.